TriKro/rsb-content/part4-evaluative_market_experiment/closed-end-survey.md

 ### Time Commitment

 Varies significantly with the survey length and methodology chosen.
-It can take an hour to configure an exit survey on a website, or it can take weeks to perform a large scale in-person survey and manually entering the data into a useful format.
+It can take an hour to configure an exit survey on a website, or it can take weeks to perform a large scale in-person survey and manually enter the data into a useful format.

 ### How To

 1. Be very clear what you want to learn up front when designing the questionnaire.
 For example, a survey would have very different questions for each of these goals:
-   * discovering user problems
+   * Discovering user problems
-   * improving an existing product/UX
+   * Improving an existing product/UX
-   * keep track of user statisfaction \(as a proxy for referrals\)
+   * Keep track of user statisfaction \(as a proxy for referrals\)
-   * improve customer service
+   * Improve customer service

 Usually this goal will feed from your current overarching goal in the business.
 Ideally write out the goal of the survey in one sentence.

 1. Formulate questions you'd like respondents to answer.
-As a rule of thumb, only include questions which you think will result in specific actions.
+As a rule of thumb, only include questions that you think will result in specific actions.
 For example, how will you use the data you gather to inform your decisions when it comes to catering, lodging, transportation, registration, event activities/workshops, and speakers?

 Types of questions include:

 * Dichotomous: Do you have private health insurance? yes/no
 * Likert-type scale: To what extent are you satisfied?
-  * 100%
+  * 100 percent
-  * 75%
+  * 75 percent
-  * 50%
+  * 50 percent
-  * 25%
+  * 25 percent
-  * 0%
+  * 0 percent
 * List of items: My favorite food group is:
   * Grains
   * Meat
-  * Fruit & Veg
+  * Fruit and Vegetable
   * Milk
 * Ordinal: Sort the following according to the order of importance to you:
   * Price